solita/solita.github.com/_posts/2018-05-07-A-Machine-Learning-Example-For-Business.md

 ![Machine learning on supply chain management](/img/a-machine-learning-example-for-business/machine-learning-supply-chain.png)

 The online store wants to <b>maximize those wholesale orders that will arrive on time</b>.
-This increases predictability and that way the satisfaction in end users and sales as well.
+This will increase predictability and end user satisfaction, that will lead to bigger profits.

 ## Sample data
 In the sample data a record corresponds to an order made for a wholesaler in the past.
 The first column is the week when the order has been made (`week`).
 Then there are the day of week (`order_day`), order batch size (`order_size`), sub contractor delivering the order (`sub_contractor`) and the info whether the delivery was late or not (`is_late`).